Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/unit-projects/unit-three-project-requirements.md

 3. **Show/discuss your code:**

-	☐ Show the "main" Django model.
+	☐ Show the "main" data entity/model.

-	☐ Show your favorite Django template.
+	☐ Show your favorite component.

-	☐ Show the code for the main model's view.

 4. **Share the experience:**

 	☐ What was your biggest challenge? (besides Team Git Workflow)